joshday/OnlineStats.jl/docs/src/ml.md

 ### Algorithms

 Besides the loss and penalty functions, you can also plug in a variety of fitting algorithms to `StatLearn`.
 Some of these methods are based on the stochastic gradient (gradient of loss evaluated on a single observation).
 Other methods are based on the [majorization-minimization (MM)](https://en.wikipedia.org/wiki/MM_algorithm) principle[^1], which offers some guarantees on numerical stability (sometimes at the cost of slower learning).

+[^1]: At the moment, the only place to read about the stochastic MM algorithms in detail is [Josh Day's dissertation](https://en.wikipedia.org/wiki/MM_algorithm).
+Josh is working on an easier-to-digest introduction to these methods and is also happy to discuss them through GitHub issue/email.

 It is a good idea to test out different algorithms on a sample of your dataset.
 Plotting the coefficients over time can give you an idea of the stability of the estimates.
 Use [`Trace`](@ref), a wrapper around an OnlineStat, to automatically take equally-spaced snapshots of an OnlineStat's state.
 Keep in mind the early observations will cause bigger jumps in the cofficients than later observations (based on the learning rate; see [Weights](@ref).
 To add further complexity, learning rates (supplied by the `rate` keyword argument) do not affect each algorithm's learning uniformly.
 You may need to test different combinations of algorithm/learning rate to find an "optimal" pairing.